Wondering how to monetize a website?

 Affiliate marketing is one of the best ways to monetize a blog if you like to review products or services.

-Affiliate marketing means that you’ll earn a commission for every purchase your readers make using the affiliate links in your blog.
-You just have to find a product that fits your blog.
+Affiliate marketing means you’ll earn a commission for every purchase your readers make using the affiliate links in your blog.
+You have to find a product that fits your blog.

 For instance, if your website is about golf, you could earn a commission by including an affiliate link for golf club sets.